 From our first breath to our final sigh, music soundtracks our lives.
 Verses benchmark our greatest successes and deepest regrets.
 Melodies map our highest hopes and most harrowing heartaches.
 A cacophony of sound inaugurates our living and memorializes our dying.
 And perhaps through more than any other form of communication, the medium of music recognizes, clarifies and provokes the spiritual realm – where Heaven meets Earth.

 Texas-based independent singer-songwriter Micah Peacock can attest to music’s potent play in our spiritual lives.
-As a worship leader at St. Andrew United Methodist Church, a two thousand-member congregation located in the sprawling Dallas suburb of Plano, Texas, every week Micah witnesses the holistic spiritual perspectives music motivates in the day-to-day life of a Christ follower.
+As an experienced worship leader, Micah has witnessed first-hand the holistic spiritual perspectives music motivates in the day-to-day life of a Christ follower.
 “To see people embrace fresh ways of worshiping the Lord and beginning to realize what true worship is,” Micah relates, “and what that kind of encounter with Jesus can mean in our lives, is amazing.”

-As stories of fresh spiritual awareness began to surface in his life and the lives of his fellow congregants, Micah started journaling the best way he knew how – by writing songs that birthed his first full-length record, Shadow to Sunlight.
+As stories of fresh spiritual awareness began to surface in his life and the lives of his friends in the faith, Micah started journaling the best way he knew how – by writing songs that birthed his first full-length record, Shadow to Sunlight.

-“As I heard the stories in our congregation, and as a new season in my life was unfolding in Dallas, I began to pick up on the glimpses of eternity right in front of us,” he relates with the same manner of thoughtfulness that wisely shapes his songwriting and humble leadership posture.
+“As a new season of my life was unfolding in Dallas, I began to pick up on the glimpses of eternity right in front of us,” he relates with the same manner of thoughtfulness that wisely shapes his songwriting and humble leadership posture.
 “Writing about these stories evolved into this album.”

 “Truth is not a battlefield for fights among the intellects / It’s Who we’re pointing to and how we’re looking at the rest...” – from “Mystery”